MicrosoftDocs/winrt-api/windows.ui.notifications/scheduledtoastnotification_scheduledtoastnotification_1365784316.md

 # Windows.UI.Notifications.ScheduledToastNotification.ScheduledToastNotification

 ## -description
-Creates and initializes a new instance of a recurring [ScheduledToastNotification](scheduledtoastnotification.md).
+Deprecated in Windows 10.
+On Windows 8 systems, creates and initializes a new instance of a [ScheduledToastNotification](scheduledtoastnotification.md) that re-appears after a specified time after initially appearing.
+On Windows 10, this functions equivalently to [ScheduledToastNotification(XmlDocument, DateTime)](windows.ui.notifications/scheduledtoastnotification_scheduledtoastnotification_1677895932.md).
+To achieve the same snooze interval behavior in Windows 10, you can use [buttons on your toasts](https://docs.microsoft.com/windows/uwp/design/shell/tiles-and-notifications/adaptive-interactive-toasts#buttons).

 ## -parameters
 ### -param content